 With its 9500 sqm the Botanical Roof Garden of Augustenborg is an ever-evolving testbed of urban greening.
 Here you get to see more than 20 different solutions for greening a rooftop, from the most extensive green roofs to biosolar solutions and even a rooftop kitchen garden.

-In recent years, the island of Gotland has experienced a severe water crisis, negatively affecting tourism and small-scale industries.
-Innovative circular water solutions are therefore being tested and evaluated in the testbed area Storsudret in southern Gotland.
+The Swedish island of Gotland has experienced a severe water crisis in recent years, negatively affecting tourism and local businesses.
+To address this problem, innovative circular water solutions are being tested and evaluated in the area of Storsudret in southern Gotland.

 Stormwater management at Stockholm Royal Seaport

 Stockholm Royal Seaport has developed an integrated stormwater system that purifies and delays storm- and meltwater before it is released into the sea.
 The system connects green roofs and rooftop gardens with ponds, open storm drain water and surface water drain and urban greenery.